 In the event that a spawning run is smaller than initially predicted, the list of in-season management downgrade triggers (Table 4) outline conditions that will allow managers to downgrade the Harvest Phase in-season.
-A Harvest Phase downgrade would decrease the target harvest rate and may affect the total number of allowable open periods and areas for commercial and recreational fisheries.
+A Harvest Phase downgrade would decrease the target harvest rate and may affect the recommendations for total number of allowable open periods and areas for commercial and recreational fisheries.
 If adjusted to Harvest Phase 1, this downgrade may eliminate recreational fishing opportunity for the season.

 The following represents an example of the use of this downgrade trigger.
-If it is determined that a season will start in Harvest Phase 3, managers may plan to adopt up to 45 open periods for commercial fishing and up to 5 open periods for recreational fishing.
+If it is determined that a season will start in Harvest Phase 3, managers may set several commercial and recreational fishing periods at the onset of the season.
 However, if the rolling CPUE of the commercial fishery is not at least 50 pounds per delivery by February 25, then the run may not be sufficient to support ongoing fishing opportunity.
 This would trigger a downgrade to Harvest Phase 1.
-Under Harvest Phase 1, it is allowable for managers to cancel plans for recreational fishing opportunities and make plans to rescind any commercial harvest periods beyond 10 total open periods.
+Under Harvest Phase 1, managers will rescind any previously set recreational fishing opportunities.

-It should be noted that the dates used for these triggers represent the typical run-timing of Eulachon for current fisheries; however, these dates or management approach may need to be changed in the future as climate change impacts to run timing are better understood.
+It should be noted that the dates used for these triggers represent the typical run-timing of Eulachon for current fisheries; however, these dates or the management approach may need to be changed in the future as climate change impacts to run timing are better understood.